| THE

 DXpeditions tents had been (literally) blown off the top of the hill

+before now.
 We left them to their work & set up the mast & aerials in

 the dip.
 Everything checked out OK, and the short buzz from the 70cm RX